-The Code requires implementation from 1 April 2021 and there is therefore no impact on the 2020/21 Statement of Accounts.
+The Code requires implementation from 1 April 2022 and there is therefore no impact on the 2021/22 Statement of Accounts.

-The Authority has concluded that there will be no material impact upon the 2021/22 Statement of Accounts.
+The Authority has concluded that there will be no material impact upon the 2022/23 Statement of Accounts.

 IFRS 16 Leases - This will require lessees to recognise most leases on their balance sheet as right of use assets with corresponding lease liabilities (there is recognition for low value and short-term leases).
-The Chartered Institute of Public Finance and Accountancy (CIPFA)/Local Authority (Scotland) Accounts Advisory Committee Local Authority Accounting Code Board has agreed to defer the implementation of IFRS 16 Leases to 1st April 2022.
+The Chartered Institute of Public Finance and Accountancy (CIPFA)/Local Authority (Scotland) Accounts Advisory Committee Local Authority Accounting Code Board has agreed to defer the implementation of IFRS 16 Leases to 1st April 2024, however the Authority is allowed to adopt the standard before that date.
+The Authority chooses not to adopt the standard early and therefore this will not have any impact in 2022/23.